arturasz/arturasz.github.com/_posts/2016-09-03-iPhone-iframe-overflow-scroll-fixed-element-bug.md

 layout: post
 title:  "iPhone safari has a bug when using fixed element in overflow div while in an iframe"
 categories: coding
-tags: javascript, iPhone, html, react
+tags: javascript iPhone html react
 ---

 We had 2 elements which had fixed positioning.